 The hallmark of the Samsung series with security is its Knox protection system, which features full biometric capabilities and is available on the Note 9 and the S9/S9+.
-The Pixel 2 series has an updated on-board Titan M security chip, which Google said improves disk encryption and device data protection.
-On the Apple side of things, the iPhone XS and XS Max features the firm's Secure Enclave hardware-based key manager and Face ID biometric authentication, which the company claims is faster in these models.
+The Pixel 3 series has an updated on-board Titan M security chip, which Google said improves disk encryption and device data protection.
+On the Apple side of things, the iPhone XS and XS Max features the firm’s Secure Enclave hardware-based key manager and Face ID biometric authentication, which the company claims is faster in these models.

 This is where the Samsung devices really stand out.
 Both the Galaxy S9 series and the Note 9 can use the DeX docking system, and the Note 9 has an improved Bluetooth-powered S Pen that can improve productivity.